Condensed from redacted 3 and 4

 “Of course, Snorri.
 Mogadon and I have known one another since boyhood, and I’m happy to let him know everything.
 That’s why my son and heir is here—to recount his exploits for you.”

 Stoick was laying it on thick.
 His dad and Mogadon were friendly rivals about, well, everything.
 Weapons prowess, beard thickness, mead consumption, they would compete over it.
 He and Thuggory had bonded over the embarrassment, though they agreed Stoick was marginally worse.
 The thought dropped into Hiccup’s head like a hot spike through butter.

 My son is braver than your son.

-No. No, he wasn’t doing this.
+No. No, Hiccup wasn’t doing this.
 He hated answering the questions, but did it.
 He took the comments about his runtiness and continued lack of muscle and laughed it off.
-People remarked on the worthiness of his battle scar and the sacrifice of his leg.
+People commented on the worthiness of his battle scar and the sacrifice of his leg.
 He put up with visitors believing Toothless was a pack animal, a pet, a cripple.
 He repeatedly relived the most horrible events of his life for a collection of strangers.

 All that effort, and Stoick turned it into a prick measuring contest.